 International students must submit the following prior to admission:

-International students who hold a bachelor’s degree or higher from a university in the United States or in another country where English is the primary language are not required to take the TOEFL or IELTS examination.
+International students who hold a bachelor’s degree or higher from a university in the United States or in another country where English is the primary language are not required to take the TOEFL, IELTS, or PTE Academic examination.

 Students who are not pursuing a Chapman graduate degree, certificate, or credential may enroll in graduate courses at Chapman in a non-degree-seeking status.
 Students requesting to take courses in a non-degree seeking status must request approval through the Office of the University Registrar and must meet the following requirements: